mehtapratikd/abillioncustomers/README.md

 # abillioncustomers
-The goal of this project is to design a system for information retrieval through REST APIs having a billion customers.
+Design a system for information retrieval using REST APIs having a billion customers.